 205 Boundary St, West End

 A brightly-coloured gem in the heart of West End, piled high with tomes of all kind.
-It looks a little disorganised at first glance but everything is incredibly easy to find.
 Pricing is very reasonable and staff are super helpful.
+Don’t forget to check out the rest of the collection, out the back of the store and to the left!

 3 Morgan Tce, Bardon

-A bookstore that’s open 24 hours?
-Yesyesyes.
-Logical Unsanity is open every day and sells books for mostly $1 and $2.
+Open every day and selling books for mostly $1 and $2.
 If you’re needing to make room in anticipation of receiving lots of books for Christmas, they also buy books, or you can donate them to the Book Shed.

 19 Dornoch Tce, West End